 your IU Network ID passphrase immediately

-crackers have control of your computer, they can monitor
+have control of your computer, they can monitor and log every

 UITS also recommends the following to help prevent future system compromises: